charlesarcher72/silly-bot-lite/README.md

 # Silly Bot Lite 🤖

 Silly Bot Lite is a cryptocurrency trading bot that leverages TradingView alerts via a webhook to make transactions on the Binance platform.
-The application is built with React for the front end, uses MongoDB as its database, and is hosted on Vercel.
+The application is built with React for the front end, uses a MongoDB database, and is hosted on Vercel.
 Explore a live demo with sample data [here](https://silly-bot-lite.vercel.app/)!

 ## Developers 👨‍💻👨‍💻